Frequently Asked Questions

 Completion of bachelor degree in another country does not necessarily mean you are an international student.
 It is possible for U.S. Citizens and/or U.S. Permanent Residents to earn a degree from a foreign school.

 International students are defined as students who are enrolled at institutions of higher education in the U.S. who are neither a U.S. Citizen nor a U.S. Permanent Resident.

 Summer Admission: December 15th; Fall Admission: April 15th

 All international students and students who completed their first degree from non-English speaking countries are required to achieve a TOEFL score of 100 or better in order to apply to the ABSN Program.
-TOEFL score is not required if international students earned their Bachelor degree from a U.S. regionally accredited university/college.
+TOEFL score is not required if students earned their Bachelor degree from a U.S. regionally accredited university/college.

 Prerequisite classes are transferable from any regional accredited colleges/universities, provided the course descriptions meet CUI's requirements.

 Applicants may choose to complete prerequisite classes at CUI as "non-degree seeking" students.
 These classes will be offered as undergraduate class which will follow CUI's catalog requirement and undergraduate's schedules.
 Non-degree seeking students are limited to twelve (12) units per semester.

 CUI will not accept any transfer students from other nursing schools.
 You will have to apply to the program and follow the admission procedure for general ABSN applicants.
 Core nursing classes are non-transferable.
 You'll have to repeat all classes upon acceptance into the ABSN program.

 Online classes from a regionally accredited college/university are acceptable.

 However, these following classes are not acceptable to be completed online: